MSc in Medical Microbiology: Career Path

 • A bachelor's degree in a related field, such as biology, chemistry, or biochemistry.
 Some programs may also consider applicants with a degree in a related health profession, such as nursing or pharmacy.

-• A strong background in the natural sciences, including coursework in biology, chemistry, and mathematics.
+• A strong background in the natural sciences, including biology, chemistry, and mathematics coursework.

 • A minimum GPA, typically a 3.0 or higher on a 4.0 scale.

 • Submission of transcripts, letters of recommendation, and a personal statement.
-Some programs may also require standardized test scores, such as the Graduate Record Exam (GRE).
+Some programs like the Graduate Record Exam (GRE) may also require standardized test scores.

-• Proficiency in English, if English is not the applicant's first language.
-This may be demonstrated through a test such as the TOEFL or IELTS.
+• If English is not the applicant's first language, proficiency in English may be demonstrated through a test such as the TOEFL or IELTS.

 Knowledge and Skills